abbasiafnan9/e-commerce-back-end/README.md

   * [Tests](#tests)
   * [License](#license)
   * [Questions](#questions)
-  ## Deployed Application
-  This application is deployed on Heroku at:

   ## Installation
   In order for the application to run, the following must be installed: Node.js, MySQL, Sequelize, Express, Dotenv
   ## Usage